 If the Project Developer requires backup power from Consumers, the Project Developer will contract with Consumers for the delivery of power provided to the Project under one of Consumers' established retail rates set forth in Consumers' tariffs, which are incorporated herein by reference.
 The provisions of such contract shall be applied during periods when the Project is not delivering energy to Consumers.
-The Project Developer will contract with Consumers for the purchase of energy or provide satisfactory evidence of the purchase of energy from an alternative energy supplier for the purpose of providing power to the Project during periods when the Project is not delivering energy is not delivering energy to Consumers.
+The Project Developer will contract with Consumers for the purchase of energy or provide satisfactory evidence of the purchase of energy from an alternative energy supplier for the purpose of providing power to the Project during periods when the Project is not delivering energy distribution system.